UDC-GAC/SeQual/README.md

   * JAVA_HOME environmental variable must be set accordingly
 * **Apache Maven version 3.0** (or above)
   * See [Installing Maven](https://maven.apache.org/install.html)
-* Clone the github repository to obtain the source code by executing the following command:
+* Download the source code of SeQual from the releases page and unzip the tarball.
+Alternatively, clone the github repository by executing the following command:

 ```
 git clone https://github.com/roigalegot/SeQual